anshuthopsee/weather-now/README.md

 ## Features
 1. Autocomplete feature that suggests cities as you type with memoization.
 2. Displays the current and forecasted weather for a given city.
 3. Can toggle between different units of measurement.
+4. Animated weather icons taken from https://github.com/busywork/barometric repo.

 ## To be added
 1. Persistance of the last searched city, units of measurement using local storage.